glasgowm148/ergonaut-handbook/Guides/Mining.md

  **Epoch = 128 blocks**

 🔹 1.
 Calculate *predictive* difficulty using previous 8 epochs (128 blocks each).
+Limit result to 50% change, compared to last Epoch.
 🔹 2.
 Calculate *classic* difficulty (as done in Bitcoin).
 🔹 3.
 Take average of predictive & classic difficulty.
 🔹 4.
-Limit adjustment so that difficulty is never changed by more than 50% per epoch.
+Finally, Limit adjustment so that difficulty is never changed by more than 50% per epoch.

 > **Basics** (*with ideal block times of 120 seconds*):
 >